-- Purpose: This form illustrates the differences between actual and modeled loss for a variety of specified conditions. - A. Provide five validation comparisons of actual personal residential exposures and loss to modeled exposures and loss.
-Provide these comparisons by line of insurance, construction type, policy coverage, county or other level of similar detail in addition to total losses.
-Include loss as a percent of total exposure.
+Purpose: This form illustrates the differences between actual and modeled hurricane loss for a variety of specified conditions.

+- A. Provide five validation comparisons of actual personal residential exposures and hurricane loss to modeled exposures and hurricane loss.
+Provide these comparisons by line of insurance, construction type, policy coverage, county or other level of similar detail in addition to total hurricane losses.
+Include hurricane loss as a percentage of total exposure.
 Total exposure represents the total amount of insured values (all coverages combined) in the area affected by the hurricane.
-This would include exposures for policies that did not have a loss.
-If this is not available, use exposures for only those policies that had a loss.
+This would include exposures for policies that did not have a hurricane loss.
+If this is not available, use exposures for only those policies that had a hurricane loss.
 Specify which was used.
-Also, specify the name of the hurricane event compared. - B. Provide a validation comparison of actual commercial residential exposures and loss to modeled exposures and loss.
-Use and provide a definition of the model's relevant commercial residential classifications. - C. Provide scatter plot(s) of modeled versus historical losses for each of the required validation comparisons.
-(Plot the historical losses on the x-axis and the modeled losses on the y-axis.) - D. Include Form S-4, Validation Comparisons, in a submission appendix.
+Also, specify the name of the hurricane event compared. - B. Provide a validation comparison of actual commercial residential exposures and hurricane loss to modeled exposures and hurricane loss.
+Use and provide a definition of the hurricane model relevant commercial residential classifications. - C. Provide scatter plot(s) of modeled versus historical hurricane losses for each of the required validation comparisons.
+(Plot the historical hurricane losses on the x-axis and the modeled hurricane losses on the y-axis.) - D. Include Form S-4, Validation Comparisons, in a submission appendix.

-Rather than using a specific published hurricane windfield directly, the winds underlying the modeled loss cost calculations must be produced by the model being evaluated and should be the same hurricane parameters as used in completing Form A-2, Base Hurricane Storm Set Statewide Losses.
+Rather than using a specific published hurricane windfield directly, the winds underlying the modeled hurricane loss cost calculations must be produced by the hurricane model being evaluated and should be the same hurricane parameters as used in completing Form A-2A, Base Hurricane Storm Set Statewide Hurricane Losses (2012 FHCF Exposure Data) and Form A-2B, Base Hurricane Storm Set Statewide Hurricane Losses (2017 FHCF Exposure Data).